somdipdey/HackerRank-Solutions-In-Scala/README.md

 # HackerRank-Solved-InScala
 The Challenges of HackerRank Solved in Scala

+All the solutions provided here, are solely developed by me (Somdip Dey), and the challenges were pursued while learning Scala on the way.

 The name of the solution is the name of the challenge itself.
-For example, the solution with name "Arrays - DS" is also of the same name as the problem in HackerRank website.
+For example, the solution with name "Arrays - DS" is also of the same name as the problem on HackerRank website.

-Note: All the solutions provided here are written in Scala